MediaArea/MediaConch/Narrative.md

 - Enable the user to associate certain actions or warnings with the occurance of particular checks.
 - Provide feedback and status information live during the file analysis.
 - (For Matroska) Present a user interface that displays the hierarchical EBML structure of the file with the corresponding policy outcome for each policy check.
+- (For FFV1) Present a user interface that displays frame metadata in a table and enable the user to filter the presentation of frame metadata according to warnings or coherency events (for example, discontinuos aspect ratio).

 #### Policy Checker (Shell)